SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 ## 🆘 Problem Statement and Why It Matters

 American education is in trouble.
-When only 3 out of 10 kids can read at grade level and even fewer can handle basic math, we have got a serious problem on our hands.
+When [less than half of kids can read at grade level,](https://caaspp-elpac.ets.org/caaspp/DashViewReportSB?ps=true&lstTestYear=2024&lstTestType=B&lstGroup=1&lstSubGroup=1&lstSchoolType=A&lstGrade=13&lstCounty=00&lstDistrict=00000&lstSchool=0000000) and even fewer can handle basic math, we have a serious problem.
 It's not just about test scores either.
-We're missing 400,000+ teachers nationwide, and the ones we have are overwhelmed.
-Meanwhile, afterschool programs that could help bridge these gaps are turning kids away because they simply don't have enough staff or resources.
+As a nation, there are over 400,000 teaching positions [either unfulfilled or employing teachers without full certifications.](https://learningpolicyinstitute.org/product/state-teacher-shortages-vacancy-resource-tool-2024)

-Although places like Two By Two Learning Center are doing incredible work to support kids after school,  there are over a third of programs struggle just to find qualified tutors.
-Parents are trying to help with homework but they often make things worse since research shows that about two thirds of parental homework help is actually counterproductive.
-Kids are falling further behind, tutors are burning out, and everyone's frustrated.
-We desperately need tools that can exemplify the impact of the educators and help kids to learn rather than giving them answers.
+Although places like [Two By Two Learning Center](https://www.twobytwolearningcenters.com) are doing incredible work to support kids after school, [over 60%](https://nces.ed.gov/surveys/spp/results.asp) of public schools nationally offer academically focused after-school programming.
+Kids are falling further behind, tutors are burning out, and everyone is frustrated.
+We desperately need tools that can exemplify the impact of the educators and help kids learn.

 ---